bcgsc/pori/docs/index.md

 a graph knowledge base ([GraphKB](./graphkb)) and an integrated pipeline reporting application ([IPR](./ipr)).
 This site contains central documentation for the platform as well as setup and installation instructions.

-Click on the menu icon (:material-menu:) to see a full table of contents for this site.

 ![pori server stack](./images/pori-server-stack.png)